ashikaavula/Term-Frequency-Inverse-Document-Frequency-Using-Map-Reduce/Readme.txt

 //Ashika Avula
 //aavula@uncc.edu

-I have compiled all java files in terminal.
-The following are the steps which i followed for execution.
+compile all java files in terminal.
+The following are the steps.
 ------------------------------------------------------------------------------------------------------------------------------------

 First we have to create input and output paths in hdfs.